-5.2.6 Project Cancellation Due to Failure to Comply with Requirements without limitation, any requirement to provide materially accurate or complete information concerning any proposed small or large generator, ERCOT may send a notice of potential cancellation to the IE via email or through the online RIOO system.
-The notice of potential cancellation shall describe the failure and provide notice of ERCOT's intent to cancel the project if the failure is not remedied.
+5.2.6 Project Cancellation Due to Failure to Comply with Requirements

+- (1) If at any time ERCOT determines that an IE with a project in "Planned" status has failed to meet any requirement of the ERCOT Protocols or this Planning Guide, including, without limitation, any requirement to provide materially accurate or complete information concerning any proposed small or large generator, ERCOT may send a notice of potential cancellation to the IE via email or through the online RIOO system.
+The notice of potential cancellation shall describe the failure and provide notice of ERCOT's intent to cancel the project if the failure is not remedied. - (2) Within 60 days of receiving ERCOT's notification of potential cancellation, the IE shall correct the failure or provide information that explains to ERCOT's satisfaction why the